jreisinger/docs/data/blog/2021-02-11-concurrent-cli-tools-with-Go.md

 Wait a second!
 Almost 40 seconds?
 What if I needed to check 10,000 URLs!

 Let's try another approach.
 Go is famous for its easy concurrency by the virtue of goroutines and channels.
-It's true that it is much easier to write concurrent programs in Go than in many other languages.
+It's true that it is much easier (and cheaper) to write concurrent programs in Go than in many other languages.
 But writing a concurrent program is still more difficult than a sequential one.
 So you might find useful the [work](https://github.com/jreisinger/work) package that